jemgunay/msghub/README.md

 # msghub
 A basic chat room orientated message hub (server and client in one application) written in Go.
 A chat client can subscribe to a chat room to receive chat messages and can publish messages to joined chat rooms, as well as create new chat rooms.
+There is also a clean web app front-end chat client for communicating without the command-line.

-### Client Commands
+### Client Console Commands
 * "list" -> list all available rooms.
 * "create room_name" -> Create a chat room.
 * "destroy room_name" -> Destroy a chat room (creator of room only).